-SystemRDL is designed to increase productivity, quality, and reuse during the design and development of complex digital systems.
-It can be used to share register IP within and between groups and companies.
-This is accomplished by specifying a single source for the register description from which all views can be automatically generated, which ensures consistency between multiple views.
-A view is any output generated from the SystemRDL description, e.g., RTL code or documentation.
-IDesignSpec can import register specification in SystemRDL format and generates correct-by-construction desired output files like – Synthesizable RTL, SystemC, UVM Register Model systemVerilog, RALF, c/c++ headers, IP-XACT etc.
+SystemRDL enhances productivity, quality, and reuse in designing and developing complex digital systems.
+It enables sharing register IP within and between groups and companies by specifying a single source for the register description.
+This source automatically generates all views, ensuring consistency between multiple views.
+A view encompasses any output generated from the SystemRDL description, such as RTL code or documentation.IDesignSpec can import register specification in SystemRDL format and generates correct-by-construction desired output files like – Synthesizable RTL, SystemC, UVM Register Model systemVerilog, RALF, c/c++ headers, IP-XACT, etc.

-One of the important features of SystemRDL is that it is a natural and easy to understand format.
+One of the important features of SystemRDL is that it is a natural and easy-to-understand format.

-Sample SystemRDL code – Easy to understand format
+Sample SystemRDL code – Easy-to-understand format

-Agnisys partnership with leading EDA companies gave birth to Automatic Register Verification (ARV) for creating simulation based UVM Environment and sequences for register verification and formal assertions and SystemVerilog properties with just push button effort.
+Agnisys partnership with leading EDA companies gave birth to Automatic Register Verification (ARV) for creating simulation-based UVM Environment and sequences for register verification and formal assertions and SystemVerilog properties with just push button effort.

 A memory component and its software view (virtual register) can be described in SystemRDL 2.0.